 Aung San Suu Kyi, October 2013Aung San Suu Kyi (born 1945) is a Burmese human rights activist who has become an international symbol of peaceful protest in the face of political oppression.
-In 1988, Suu Kyi organized rallies all over Burma, speaking out against the military dictator General Ne Win and calling for reform.
+In 1988, Suu Kyi organized rallies all over Myanmar (Burma), speaking out against the military dictator General Ne Win and calling for reform.
 In September 1988 there was a military coup, and the army moved to suppress the demonstrations, killing thousands of protesters.
-The following year Suu Kyi was placed under house arrest at her home in Rangoon (she was not allowed to leave her house).
+The following year Suu Kyi was placed under house arrest at her home in Yangon (Rangoon).
 The government offered to release her if she would leave the country, but she refused until reforms had been introduced and political prisoners released.
 Suu Kyi remained under house arrest for long periods of time until 2010, during which she won the Nobel Peace Prize (1991).
-After her release in 2010, Aung San Suu Kyi was elected a member of parliament and is now actively involved in politics in Burma.
+After her release in 2010, Suu Kyi was elected a member of parliament and is now actively involved in politics in Myanmar.

 Emily Davison (1872–1913) was an English suffragette who was fatally injured at the Epsom Derby in 1913 when she stepped out on to the racetrack and collided with King George V’s horse.
 In Britain at the start of the 20th century, women could not vote in parliamentary elections or stand as MPs.
 Campaigners for women’s suffrage—the right to vote—had set up groups in most major towns.
 In 1903 a new militant organization, the Women’s Social and Political Union, was set up in Manchester led by Emmeline Pankhurst and her daughter Christabel.
 Members of this new group were called suffragettes and would use any means necessary, including violence, to get the vote.
 Some women, for example, chained themselves to railings, broke shop windows and attacked paintings in the National Gallery in London.
 Many, including Emily Davison, went to prison.
 It is not known whether Emily intended to give her own life for her cause; it has been recently suggested that she was trying to attach a scarf to the horse's bridle.